 Pour the pepper mixture back into the large pot along with water or beef stock, the seared meat and cook on medium-to-medium high heat for about 2 hours or until it is easily shredded.

-Remove the meat, and discard any bones, and roughly chop using a knife.
+Remove the meat, discard any bones, and roughly chop using a knife.

-Quickly strain the leftover broth into another pot and add the beef back to the pot.
+Quickly strain the leftover broth into another pot and add the beef back.

-Pour the desired amount of birria consomé into a bowl and squeeze in some fresh lemon juice and garnish with diced white or yellow onions, diced radishes, and chopped fresh cilantro.
+Pour the desired amount of birria consomé into a bowl, squeeze in some fresh lemon juice, and garnish with diced white or yellow onions, diced radishes, and chopped fresh cilantro.

 Make-Ahead and Storage